 It’s A Hard Life by Queen is a song written by Freddie Mercury, which dates back to 1984 and tells of the difficulties encountered in loving someone.
-The incipit of the song contains a quotation from the opera “Pagliacci” by Ruggero Leoncavallo from 1892: it is the part in which it says “Laugh, you clown, to your broken love” (Ridi, pagliaccio, al tuo amore spezzato).
-The video is by the English director Tim Pope (Timothy Michael Pope) but the idea is by Freddie and his intention was to recreate the scenography of the opera Pagliacci.
+The incipit of the song contains a quotation from the opera “Pagliacci” by Ruggero Leoncavallo from 1892.
+It is the part in which it says “Laugh, you clown, to your broken love” (Ridi, pagliaccio, al tuo amore spezzato).
+The video is by the English director Tim Pope (Timothy Michael Pope) but the idea is by Freddie.
+His intention was to recreate the scenography of the opera Pagliacci.

 The story of Pagliacci by Leoncavallo

-“Pagliacci” was inspired by Ruggero Leoncavallo from real events in Calabria, in Italy: a betrayed man turned into a murderer who performed his revenge dressed as a clown.
+Inspiration for “Pagliacci” came from real events in Calabria, in Italy: a betrayed man turned into a murderer who performed his revenge dressed as a clown.

 The play “Pagliacci” is a sort of “real” comedy: the protagonists are the actors of a theater company who are preparing to act in a comedy that speaks of betrayal.